How to Use Floral Fabrics11th June 2021

 Idea One: Victorian Interior Design

-It's likewise reflected on the feature wall with the Wandle Wallpaper.
+It's likewise reflected on the accent wall with the Wandle Wallpaper.
 The original fireplace offsets this very modern touch.

 Lastly, the paint and accessories, in colours from the floral design, round everything off.

 Idea Two: Modern Country House

 This allows for the use of a more modern floral fabric whilst fitting the space.
 Moreover, this is done through sticking to the previous guidelines.
 Larger furniture can suit a larger print.